AFellmett/WebPageToCCode/README.md

 ## What does it do?

-This tool can take an output folder of a modern webframework like Angular or React and recursivly map all files into a C header and source file.
+This tool can take an output directory of a modern webframework like Angular or React and recursivly map all files into a C header and source file.
+Both files are human readable formatted and contain an copyright string on top.
 Afterwords it uses the popular Arduino Webserver library to register all files by it's file positions and create a callback functions for it.

 ## Why the project is useful?